Breaking Down Async Problems

 they won’t run concurrently.

-block is perfect for coordinating various tasks together.
+Therefore, a react block is perfect for coordinating various tasks together.

 Almost every async program I write has a main loop like this in it somewhere.
 If